 If you have symptoms of a possible COVID-19 infection, ask your healthcare provider or hospital how to get tested.
 It is best to first ask your doctor about testing before going.

 “They will decide whether you need to be tested, but keep in mind that there is no treatment for COVID-19 and people who are mildly ill may be able to isolate and care for themselves at home,” the CDC says.

 How is Dana-Farber keeping people safe during COVID-19?

-Dana-Farber has implemented a number of new protocols and procedures to ensure the safety of our patients, their family members, and staff.
+Dana-Farber has a number of protocols and procedures to ensure the safety of everyone who comes to our facilities.
 Measures include:

-- Universal mask policy: All patients, visitors and employees are provided a surgical mask when they arrive at Dana-Faber.
-These masks must be worn throughout their entire time at the Institute.
+- Universal mask policy: All patients, visitors, and employees are provided a surgical mask when they arrive at Dana-Farber.
+These masks must be worn throughout their entire visit.

-- Limiting foot traffic: Dana-Farber is restricting all incoming business or community visitors.
-Appointments are being staggered to limit the number of people in each building, ensuring that elevators, waiting rooms and all clinical and non-clinical areas are not over-crowded.
+- Limiting foot traffic: Dana-Farber restricts all incoming visitors.
+Appointments are being staggered to limit the number of people in each building, ensuring that elevators, waiting rooms, and all clinical and non-clinical areas are not over-crowded.

-- Additional cleaning: Environmental Services are working around-the-clock to reach every inch of the Institute.
-Exam rooms are cleaned and wiped down after each use, and “high-touch” areas including handrails and elevator buttons are cleaned and disinfected regularly.
+- Additional cleaning: Environmental Services staff members work around-the-clock to reach every inch of our facilities.
+Exam rooms are cleaned and wiped down after each use, numerous sanitation stations have been installed, and “high-touch” areas including handrails and elevator buttons are cleaned and disinfected regularly.